Rivian R1T

-The Rivian R1T is a battery electric mid-size light duty luxury pickup truck produced by the American company Rivian.
+The Rivian R1T is a battery electric luxury light duty mid-size pickup truck produced by the American company Rivian.
 The first production R1T was manufactured in Illinois on September 28, 2021, and was delivered to a customer.
 The official EPA range for the Rivian R1T (MY 2022–2024) ranges from 255-420 miles, depending on drivetrain, battery pack capacity and wheel size.

 History

 First production Rivian R1T rolls off the Normal, Illinois assembly line, September 2021.

 Rivian unveiled the upcoming truck under the working name A1T in May 2018 but rebadged the vehicle in November 2018 as the R1T.
 Designed to be off-road capable, the 2018 concept design was planned to have 14 in of ground clearance, feature an 800 hp electric motor, with the most expensive models being designed to achieve approximately 450 mi on a charge.
 The company claimed that early prototype testing showed the truck to be able to accelerate from 0–60 mph in under 3.3 seconds, wade through 1.1 m of water and climb a 45degree incline.
 These design objectives were largely achieved in the 2021 production vehicle release.

 Rivian said it was designing the vehicles to facilitate "car-sharing" with their autonomous features.

 In 2018, Rivian stated it intended to license its electric chassis to other manufacturers as a design base for machinery such as cars and other components.

 As of 2018, Rivian stated it planned to begin production of the R1T in 2020.

 In September 2021, the first customer vehicle rolled off the production line and was delivered to a customer.
 Rivian began delivering the first R1T trucks to customers in October 2021.